 Mr. Perry stated, this goes back to 2006.
 It's been carried on the books.
 We just cleaned that one out, but we do need to clean the one on white paper on permitting time.

-Mr Bryan asked, where's that money?
-Where's that money?
+Mr. Bryan asked, where's that money?

 Chairman DeLong confirmed, it's in the reserve.

 Mr. Bryan asked, but it's part of the other figures in the reserve?